jamcgee/jamcgee.github.io/content/article/2020/12/freebsd-geli-zfs-root-efi.md

   - zfs
 ---

+**NOTE:** These instructions were written at the time of FreeBSD 12.2.
+They are still applicable as of FreeBSD 13.0, but recent updates to the documentation have fixed many of the complaints.

 On my home server, I use [FreeBSD](https://www.freebsd.org/).
-While the BSD's have been falling behind Linux in the past decade, they still appeal to many people and even have a few tricks left in them.
+Sadly, the BSD's have been falling behind Linux in the past decade but they still appeal to many people and even have a few tricks left in them.
-Most notably, as Linux has been struggling with next generation file systems for a few years now, FreeBSD has supported [ZFS](https://en.wikipedia.org/wiki/ZFS) *for over a decade*.
+Most notably, as Linux has been struggling with next generation file systems for a few years now, FreeBSD has integrated [ZFS](https://en.wikipedia.org/wiki/ZFS) *for over a decade*.

 While modern Linux distros become ever-more complex interplays of components, the BSD's have remained relatively simple.
 Custom installation (by hand or script) is trivial when the system is distributed as a tarball or two versus a constellation of packages numbering in the thousands.
 Just boot into the live CD, format the file systems, unpack the tarballs, install the boot loader, and reboot into your new system.

-While a custom installation allows you to fulfill your OCD tendencies, it requires you to have a strong understanding of how the system is constructed.
+A custom installation allows you to fulfill your OCD tendencies, but it requires you to have a strong understanding of how the system is constructed.
 Unfortunately, FreeBSD's documentation has not been keeping up with the evolution with the system's capabilities.
 For example, the page on [`efi(8)`](https://www.freebsd.org/cgi/man.cgi?query=efi&sektion=8) is extremely short and does not address modern concerns like ZFS and full disk encryption.
-In fact, much of the limited information on that page is downright misleading.
+~~In fact, much of the limited information on that page is downright misleading.~~  [**NOTE:** This has been fixed as of FreeBSD 13.]

 <!--more-->